 - Monthly fees: If you don’t meet the account minimum, there’s a good chance you’ll be charged a monthly fee.

-Savings accounts with no minimum balance requirement are currently paying in the neighborhood of 0.60 percent APY.
+Top savings accounts currently pay up to 0.6 percent APY.
 Some savings accounts do have minimum balance requirements, but they’re usually lower than a money market account.
 Like a money market account, though, withdrawals are limited.

-- Safe place for your money: Savings accounts are usually FDIC-insured and highly liquid.
+- Safe place for your money: Savings accounts at Federal Deposit Insurance Corp.
+(FDIC) and National Credit Union Administration (NCUA) institutions are insured and highly liquid.

 - Low fees and minimums: It’s possible to find high-yield savings accounts that charge no minimums or monthly fees.